 If you have not quite met the conditions of your offer, we may still consider your application - giving you the best opportunity to fulfil your potential.

 We are constantly monitoring the situation and will allow students as much time as we can to complete the application process.

 Please note, however, that the current UCAS deadlines for undergraduate applicants still need to be met, and those students who require visas will need to complete the admissions process early enough to apply for them.

 If you are applying for January 2021, full details of deadline can be found on our January Starts page.

 The University is offering a limited number of January starts for international students at undergraduate level.
 There are also some postgraduate programmes available with new January start dates.

 Check out the January Starts page for more details.

-We would advise you to accept your offer by the stated deadline, however, if you are unable to do so offers will not be withdrawn.
+If you are applying for a course for September 2021, we would advise you to accept your offer by the stated deadline, however, if you are unable to do so offers will not be withdrawn.
 You should contact your Admissions Officer to advise them of your situation.

 We have implemented several changes to our English language requirements as a result of the disruption faced by our applicants this year.

 Details of these can be found on our English Language Requirements page.